Paul Moffatt

 In his last season as a member of the Morris rink, the team won the 2005 Meyers Norris Penny Charity Classic.
 They also played in all four slams again, making it to the quarterfinals of the 2006 Masters and 2006 Players' Championship, and the finals of the 2006 BDO Classic Canadian Open.
 The team finished third at the 2005 Canadian Olympic Curling Trials, coming just two games away from qualifying for the 2006 Winter Olympics.
 The team also finished third at the 2006 Canada Cup of Curling.
 At the 2006 Alberta provincials, the team made it as far as the semifinals before losing.

 After three seasons with the Morris rink, Moffatt moved back to Ontario to pursue a career as a teacher, and to be with his fiancé.
 In 2006, he joined the John Base rink at lead.
 The team played in all four slams, and made it to the semifinals of the 2006 Masters of Curling.
 The next season, Moffatt joined the Peter Corner rink.
 The team played in only one slam, the 2008 Masters of Curling (with John Epping sparing for Corner), where they missed the playoffs.
 The team played at the 2008 Ontario men's championship, losing in the final.
 After playing a season with Mike Harris, Moffatt played on the Kirk Ziola rink the next season, and went 2–8 at the 2010 Ontario Men's Curling Championship.

 After leaving the Ziola rink, Moffatt would go on to play for Wayne Tuck Jr. and Daryl Shane before becoming a skip himself in 2018.
 Skipping a team of Ben Shane, John Gabel and Kyle Forster, Moffatt led the KW Granite Club to win the 2019 Canadian Curling Club Championships.
 Moffatt won his first tour event as a skip the 2020 KW Fall Classic.

 Personal life

 Moffatt is a native of Kitchener, Ontario and is originally from Kingston, Ontario.
 He took Kinesiology and Physical education at Wilfrid Laurier University.

+He is currently a teacher and Guidance Counsellor at Bluevale Collegiate Institute.